btcpayserver/btcpayserver-doc/docs/Refund.md

 ![11](./img/pull-payments/11.png)

-* You can now share the pull payment link with the customer
+* Share the pull payment link with the customer

 ![12](./img/pull-payments/12.png)